National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Start Supplemental Information

 The coral protection zones included in this amendment were initially developed during 2010 and 2011 as part of the Council's Omnibus Essential Fish Habitat Amendment 2 (OHA2), finalized April 9, 2018 (83 FR 15240; April 9, 2018).
 In September 2012, the Council split the coral protection zones and associated management measures out of OHA2 into a separate omnibus amendment.
-On March 13 and 15, 2017, the Council held workshops in New Bedford, MA, and Portsmouth, NH, to discuss the coral zone boundaries, considering the canyon and slope zones on Georges Bank (broad zone) at the first meeting and the offshore Gulf of Maine zones at the second.
+On March 13 and 15, 2017, the Council held workshops in New Bedford, MA, and Portsmouth, NH, to discuss the coral zone boundaries, considering the canyon and slope zones on Georges Bank (broad zone) at the first meeting, and the offshore Gulf of Maine zones at the second.
 On April 18, 2017, the Council chose preferred alternatives for the coral zones to go out to public hearing.
 The Council held public hearings throughout New England in May of 2017, and revisited its preferred alternatives at its June 2017 meeting.
+These meetings were noticed in the Federal Register (82 FR 21809; May 10, 2017) and advertised on the Council's website and at meetings of the Council's Habitat Committee and the full Council.
+Many small entities were in attendance and commented at each hearing.
+Based on the attendance sheets, over 150 people attended the hearings, many of which either were or were representing small entities.
+Testimony was given by approximately 50 individuals, with individuals sometimes providing comments at more than one hearing.
 On June 22, 2017, the Council took final action on the Gulf of Maine portions of the amendment, but did not select final preferred alternatives for the broad coral protection zone on Georges Bank.
 Instead, the Council added a new alternative for analysis that was suggested during the public hearings.
-Finally, on January 30, 2018, the Council selected a final preferred alternative for the broad zone and adopted the Omnibus Deep-Sea Coral Amendment.
+Finally, on January 30, 2018, the Council selected a final preferred alternative for the broad coral protection zone on Georges Bank and adopted the Omnibus Deep-Sea Coral Amendment.

 The Council submitted the Amendment to NMFS for initial review on December 21, 2018.
-Due to the lapse in Federal appropriations, NMFS's review of the document was delayed.
-The Council submitted a revised draft of Start Printed Page 44597the Amendment on June 25, 2019, for final review by NMFS, acting on behalf of the Secretary of Commerce.
+The Council submitted a revised draft of the Amendment on June 25, 2019, for final review by NMFS, acting on behalf of the Secretary of Commerce.

 (A) Designate zones where, and periods when, fishing shall be limited, or shall not be permitted, or shall be permitted only by specified types of fishing vessels or with specified types and quantities of fishing gear; and